-Dandruff to head lice are among common problems that can affect the scalp.
-Learn more about scalp conditions, their causes and treatments.
+Dandruff and head lice are amongst common problems that can affect the scalp.
+Learn more about scalp conditions, their causes, and treatments.

 Anyone who has experienced dandruff knows how embarrassing those little white flakes can be -- especially when they fall on dark clothing.
-The cause of dandruff (also called seborrhoeic dermatitis when severe) is an excess of dead skin cells shedding from the scalp.
+The cause of dandruff is an excess of dead skin cells shedding from the scalp.

 Dandruff isn't a serious problem but it can be itchy and annoying.
 Though it can't be cured, dandruff is fairly easy to control with a medicated shampoo that contains one or more of these ingredients: